 How Does a Solar Battery Work?

-A solar battery works just like any other battery.
+A solar battery gives power just like any other battery.
 Imagine two buckets: one is filled with water, and the other is empty.
 If you connect those two buckets together with a hose, the water will leave the full bucket and start to fill up the empty bucket.
 Eventually, there will be a similar amount of water in both buckets, and the water will stop moving between them.

 If you put a water wheel in the hose, you could use the flow of water between the buckets to turn the wheel, which generates power.
 And if you wanted to recharge your water-bucket system, you could use a pump to move water back into one bucket, and the whole system is ready to flow through the hose again and create more power.